 We created this post in collaboration with Jub Bryant, a Kiwi traveller experiencing the world through his own eyes.
 He is a blogger over at Tiki Touring Kiwi, where he focuses on sporting experiences around the world, in addition to working as a freelance writer.
 We’re thrilled Jub agreed to serve as our Barcelona expert for this Best Day Trips from Barcelona guide.
 All trip destinations are created from Jub’s ideas; we’ve added in additional info as well as tour info for those who want DIY these Barcelona day trips, as well as those who don’t!

 Disclosure: This Day Trips from Barcelona Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra, and it helps us cover our costs.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Barcelona is one of the most popular destinations in Europe, and it’s really easy to understand why.